WeatherLab/fsodoc/source/tutorial/index.rst

 -  Performing basic database queries using "Query Builder"

-The entire tutorial is split up over several pages, each explaining a small part of the functionality of the CodeIgniter framework.
+The entire tutorial is split up over several pages, each explaining a small part of the functionality of the FSO framework.
 You'll go through the following pages:

 -  Introduction, this page, which gives you an overview of what to